cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Submissions to the Bostrom Journal (BJ) [~]()

-To submit a particle to the [Bostrom Journal (BJ)](https://cyb.ai/network/bostrom/contract/bostrom1q7zd65fsx8hvh788lyla8wxemlesf0djrhe0wa), comment on it with the text `submit to bj` (or cyberlink it to particle: `QmPzSGvrsiNSasPPMdHx4cT12fa1LSaftqSXHqurqxeAC3`).
+To submit a particle to the [Bostrom Journal (BJ)](https://cyb.ai/network/bostrom/contract/bostrom1q7zd65fsx8hvh788lyla8wxemlesf0djrhe0wa), comment on the chosen particle with the text `submit to bj` (or cyberlink it to particle: `QmPzSGvrsiNSasPPMdHx4cT12fa1LSaftqSXHqurqxeAC3`).
 The editorial team will review submissions on occasion.

 ### Publication Frequency